 The current peer supporters in RDM are:

-Ciara Maguire (Ogg lab) and Martin Fellermeyer (Davis and Cerundolo lab), both based in the WIMM.
+Ciara Maguire (Ogg lab), Martin Fellermeyer (Davis and Cerundolo lab), and Gerda Mickute (Vyas lab) all based in the WIMM.

 You can contact them via e-mail (firstname.lastname@example.org) or find them in the WIMM.